 High School & College Pipeline Partners

 Benton Hall Academy is a Nashville school that specializes in educating high school, middle school, and lower school students that may struggle academically or socially in traditional schools.
 Approximately 30% of their students are on the autism spectrum.
-In addition to providing neuro-diverse students an education, the school also works to help them transition to college or a job after they graduate, adding the Vanderbilt Initiative for Autism, Innovation, and the Workforce as another pathway for their students’ future.
+In addition to providing neuro-diverse students an education, the school also works to help them transition to college or a job after they graduate, adding the Frist Center for Autism and Innovation as another pathway for their students’ future.

 The mission of Currey Ingram Academy is to provide an exemplary K-12 day school program that empowers students with learning differences to achieve their fullest potential.
 The school delivers on this mission by providing: